If you are the recipient of a U.S. federally funded award, you must adhere to specific compliance requirements.

 The annual audit requires adequate time and effort reporting.
 This requires that salaries charged to research PGs match the effort expended on the award.
 Please ensure a review of salary charges is done from time to time, throughout the year, to ensure a proper matching of time and effort.

-If an employee does not spend time on the research project equal to the percentage of his time charged to the PG, a Change of Appointment form should be sent to payroll to reduce the cost to the PG in accordance with time spent on the work.
+If an employee does not spend time on the research project equal to the percentage of their time charged to the PG, a Change of Appointment form should be sent to payroll to reduce the cost to the PG in accordance with time spent on the work.
 Twice a year, RTA will confirm that employee time charged to these awards is appropriate.
 The external auditors will also test this area.

 Research Performance Progress Report (RPPR):